CommutativeGrid/commutazzio/README.md

 ## How to Use

+### Indecomposable Decomposition

+This section is currently under development and will be updated shortly.

+### Connected Persistence Diagrams

-To get started with `commutazzio`, refer to the `examples/cPDs.ipynb` notebook.
-This notebook demonstrates how to plot the connected persistence diagrams as seen in Figure 14 of our accompanying paper.
+For a practical demonstration of Connected Persistence Diagrams, please refer to the Jupyter notebook located at `examples/cPDs.ipynb`.
+This notebook is designed to guide you through the process of plotting Connected Persistence Diagrams, as illustrated in Figure 14 of our research paper.

 ### Use Precomputed Intervals for Faster Computations